Krona (comics): War of the Green Lanterns

-In the War of the Green Lanterns, Krona, along with the emotional entities, launched an attack on Oa, attacking the six remaining Guardians (with Ganthet working in the Anti-Matter universe at the time), by having them possessed by all the entities, except for Parallax, who is placed inside the Central Power Battery.
+In the War of the Green Lanterns, Krona, along with the emotional entities, attacks Oa, attacking the six remaining Guardians (with Ganthet working in the Anti-Matter universe at the time), by having them possessed by all the entities, except for Parallax, who is placed inside the Central Power Battery.
 With the yellow impurity returned to the Central Power Battery, all of the Green Lanterns—even the experienced wielders, with the apparent exception of the Green Lanterns who had been possessed by Parallax before—are placed under Krona's control, revealing that they could not overcome the fear associated with it as the Guardians had thought.
 Even the Alpha Lanterns are affected by the yellow impurity which made them enter into some kind of hibernation.
 The former Guardian then declares that he will show the universe the true power of the Green Lanterns.
-However, despite his attempts to stop them by using Mogo against them, Hal Jordan, John Stewart, Guy Gardner and Kyle Rayner are able to escape Krona and fight back by using the rings of the other Corps — Hal wielding a Sinestro and an Orange ring, Guy a Red and a Star Sapphire, Kyle a Blue, and John an Indigo — to escape Parallax's influence long enough to kill Mogo and extract Parallax from the Power Battery.
-Undaunted, Krona uses all seven varieties of power ring at once, attacking Hal Jordan and the freed Sinestro (who had just been selected by another green ring).
+However, despite his attempts to stop them by using Mogo against them, Hal Jordan, John Stewart, Guy Gardner and Kyle Rayner are able to escape Krona and fight back by using the rings of the other Corps to escape Parallax's influence long enough to kill Mogo and extract Parallax from the Power Battery.
+Undaunted, Krona uses all seven varieties of power ring at once, attacking Hal Jordan and Sinestro.
 Despite his greater power, Krona is eventually killed by Hal Jordan, which leads him to being discharged by the Guardians of the Universe for treason.
-Afterwards, the Guardians of the Universe then wish to honor the fallen Guardian by putting him in the crypt on Oa, along with other dead Lanterns.
-Many Lanterns disagree with their decision and journey to the Crypt where they encounter Salaak creating a space for Krona.
-Later, Ganthet honors his promise to Atrocitus and gives Krona's corpse to him to do as he wishes.
+Ganthet honors his promise to Atrocitus and gives Krona's corpse to him to do as he wishes.